cocos/cocos-docs/en/physics-3d/physics-select.md

 ![](image/physics-module.png)

-**Note**: The physics engine is always `cannon.js` during the preview.
+> **Note**: the physics engine is always `cannon.js` during the preview.
 The setting of this option will only take effect when building the project.

 ## Physics Engine (cannon.js)